Justin D.

 Beatbot AquaSense 2 Ultra

 The reality check: At $3,000+, you could buy a decent hot tub heater.
-It's the heaviest of the bunch, and let's be honest—that AI mapping is cool but offers minimal practical advantage in a regular rectangular pool.
+It's the heaviest of the bunch at 26.5 pounds dry, and let's be real—that AI mapping is cool but offers minimal practical advantage in a regular rectangular pool.
 The camera hardware's long-term durability in a chemically-treated, sometimes-heated water environment remains to be seen.

 Worth $3,000+?
 It's a technological showcase, absolutely brilliant to watch in action, but unnecessary for most pools.
 Buy this if money's no object and you want the pool equivalent of a Tesla Cybertruck.
-However, at the insane price tag, I'd still recommending purchasing another pool robot.
+However, at the insane price tag, I'd still recommend purchasing another pool robot.
+Read my full Beatbot AquaSense 2 Ultra Review for the complete breakdown.

 Why a Corded Pool Robot May Be Better